Fun, Gorgeous, Mountain-View Golf

 Sierra Lakes is very playable, but bring your “A” game and keep your eyes off the mountains!

-Beautiful distractions aside, your rounds at Sierra Lakes can be fun and rewarding with a little help and a few tips from Rick Danruther, director of golf at Sierra Lakes.
+Beautiful distractions aside, your round at Sierra Lakes can be fun and rewarding.

 There are some excellent par-3’s on the course, including No. 4 (184 yards from the back, 123 from the forward), named “Twin Lakes” that your tee shot has to carry to get to the green.
 If your ball veers left or long, you’ll find the sand.

 Your tee shot on No. 5 should aim to the right to avoid two fairway bunkers about 230 yards from the tee on the left.
 There are also brushy areas and wasteland short and left off the tee.
-“Use whatever wood you’re comfortable with,” says Danruther.
+“Use whatever wood you’re comfortable with,”.

 Number Six is the Sierra Lakes signature hole — a beautiful par-3 measuring 195 yards from the back and 89 from the front.

 “There’s water at the front and in the right back of the hole.
-If you miss the green to the right you go in the water and to the left you can go into the bunkers,” says Danruther.
-Number Six also has a trickling waterfall – one of Robinson’s trademark picturesque touches.
+If you miss the green to the right you go in the water and to the left you can go into the bunkers, number Six also has a trickling waterfall – one of Robinson’s trademark picturesque touches.”

 This par-4 (316 yards from the back tees, 268 from the front) looks easy but can fool you.
 The fairway looks wide but you have to stay to the right off the tees while avoiding three fairway bunkers.
-“It’s a short downhill par-4 off the tee,” says Danruther.
-“If you miss the uphill green, you could go in the water to the left-front of the green.”
+“It’s a short downhill par-4 off the tee”, “if you miss the uphill green, you could go in the water to the left-front of the green.”

 At the turn, stop at the clubhouse for a snack, you’re going to need the energy boost!

 No. 16 is a great par-4 (435 yards from the back, 331 from the forward) with fairway bunkers on the right and left.
-“There’s an uphill green with tough slope to it,” says Danruther.
+“There’s an uphill green with tough slope to it”.

 No. 18, nicknamed “Final Stretch,” is a par-5 that measures 531 yards from the back tees and 450 from the front.
-“It’s a downhill par-5, but there is a huge bunker in front of the green and others to the left of the green,” says Danruther.
+“It’s a downhill par-5, but there is a huge bunker in front of the green and others to the left of the green.”

 As you make your approach shot from about 120 yards, you have to be careful to avoid the wastelands protecting the front and left side of the green.
-“If you roll into the waste area, you’ll have a hard time,” says Danruther.
+“If you roll into the waste area, you’ll have a hard time,” says the course pro.

 Click Here for a Drone video of the Fontana Boys & Girls club Golf Outing Setup